Francis Money-Coutts, 5th Baron Latymer: Education and professional life

-Money attended Eton College and the University of Cambridge (MA; LL.M., 1878).
-He became a barrister in 1879 and later worked as a solicitor in Surrey.
+Money was educated at Eton College and Trinity College, Cambridge (MA; LL.M., 1878).
+He was admitted to the Inner Temple in 1873, was called to the bar in 1879, and later worked as a solicitor in Surrey.
 Although often described as a banker, he was too interested in the arts to be a serious banker.
 He was at one point considered for a partnership in the firm, but this idea was abandoned, as he was thought too unstable in temperament for such a position.
 In any case, his preferred vocation was as an author.
 Adopting the pen name of "Mountjoy," he wrote and published at least 23 works between 1896 and 1923.
 Many of these were collections of poems (see List of works).
 He also worked for publisher John Lane in London, writing prefaces for, and editing, collections of poems by other authors, including Alfred, Lord Tennyson (Flowers of Parnassus, 27 volumes, 1900-1906) and Jeremy Taylor (The Marriage Ring, 1907).